goromlagche/goromlagche.github.io/index.md

 My online foot print:
 - [GitHub](https://github.com/goromlagche) - Some of the Open Source code I have written and contributed.
-- [Twitter](https://twitter.com/goromlagche) - Of all social networks, I spent sometime here(on read mode)
+- [Twitter](https://twitter.com/goromlagche) - Of all social networks, I spend some of my time here(on read mode)

 ### CONTACT METHODS